Southern Yakutia (Sakha)

 and then returned to the divan.
 He must have been relaxing there for an hour or

 listened for a while.
-Then it crossed his mind that he did not bolt the door.
+Then it crossed his mind that he had not bolted the door.

 He rose to his feet and was about to secure it when he thought he heard